 4a.
 SEMESTER UNIT EXAMS.
 Each Unit Exam will be given in Canvas and scored on a scale of 0 to 70 points, consisting only multiple choice questions and possibly a few fill-in-the-blank questions.
 The exam is locked after the test.
-You may request a 15 minutes private conference within one week after each exam to review your exam with your TA.
+You may request a 15 minutes private conference within one week after each exam to review your exam with your TA, or if you are on campus, please come to my live office hours, I will be glad to go over your exam with you in details.

 4b.
 FINAL EXAM.
 A mandatory, cumulative final exam in Canvas will be given on the date shown in the course calendar.
 The exam consists of multiple choice questions and possibly a few fill-in-the-blank questions and graded on a scale of 0 to 100 points.
-You may request 15 minutes private conference to go over your final exam within 24 hours after the exam.
+You may request 15 minutes private conference to go over your final exam within 24 hours after the exam, or visit with me to go over it with you in person.